 Tap and hold a word in the Bible text and a menu bar will pop up with various options.
 If you tap the “Lookup” button you’ll get results from your resources on just that specific word.
 From here, you can follow the same steps as you would in the Resource Guide option above.

 With a Strong’s tagged Bible you can also easily access your favorite Bible dictionary by tapping a word and tapping Look up from the bottom of the pop-up window.
 This will search in all your downloaded dictionaries for the Hebrew or Greek word you have just tapped.

-In the screen shot below I’ve just tapped the word Lebanon and with one more tap can look up the Hebrew word in my other dictionaries for deeper study.
+In the screen shot below, I tapped the word Lebanon.
+With one more tap on Lookup, I can look up the Hebrew word in my other dictionaries for deeper study.